-Figure 5 and Figure 6 show increasing demand for all scenarios in the medium to long term.
-These forecasts and trends are the total values for North Wales, Merseyside, Cheshire and North Shropshire.
+Figure 5 and Figure 6 show increasing electricity demand for all scenarios in the medium to long term.
+These forecasts and trends are the total values for Central and Southern Scotland.
 However, different regions will see different increases in demand at different times, based on a range of factors.
 Figure 7 shows the geographical breakdown for how the demand could change from current levels for the highest and lowest forecast scenarios.